npwsk/rsschool-cv/cv.md

 ## About Me:

 Developing user interfaces is my passion.
 I am currently learning and hope to be able to create good looking, user-friendly and fast interfaces soon.
+I am also a 3rd year student studying applied computer science.
 My goal is to start a career as a Front-End developer.

 ## Skills: